kalgynirae/recipes/chicken_curry.md

 ## Step 2: Make curry

-* 3 tbsp ghee
+* 3 tbsp ghee (4?)
 * 3 cups yellow onion, diced large
 * 1 tsp salt
 * 2 tsp minced garlic
 * 2 tsp minced ginger
-* 1.25 cup water or chicken stock
+* (try lemongrass?)

 Heat the ghee in a large pot.
 Add the onions and cook on medium-low heat for at least 20 minutes, until the onions are very soft.
 Add the ginger and garlic and cook for a few minutes more.
-Add the large batch of spices from earlier and cook for another minute or two.
+Add the curry powder and 2/3 of the garam masala and cook for another minute or two.

+* 1.25 cup water or chicken stock
+* 2 tsp lemon juice

-Add the water, remove from the heat, and blend into a smooth gravy.
+Add the water and lemon juice, remove from the heat, and blend into a smooth gravy.

 * 1 lb cooked chicken thighs
-* 2 tsp lemon juice

-Add the chicken and lemon juice to the gravy, bring the gravy to a simmer, and cook until thickened.
+Add the chicken to the gravy, bring the gravy to a simmer, and cook until thickened.

 ## Step 3: Cook rice